 It has been noted that Muhammad bin Abdul Wahhab (RA) is the most notable example of an individual who manifests aversion towards tasawwuf.
 However, I still include him among the reformers of Islam.
 Muhammad bin Abdul Wahhab (RA) made significant headway in purging the religious practices and beliefs of the Muslims in the Arabian Peninsula of innovative and un-Islamic elements.
 He also eradicated many of the un-Islamic cultural norms that had taken on the veneer of religiosity among the Arabs.
 It must also be acknowledged that he made significant achievements in presenting an authentic and purified version of the exoteric and ritualistic dimension of Islam.
 Therefore, he must be included among the reformers of the Muslim Ummah.
 However, if we compare his accomplishments to his Indian contemporary, Shah Waliullah Delhvi (RA), it is obvious that there is no comparison between the two.
-Shah Waliullah (RA) accomplished at both the esoteric and exoteric level what Muhammad bin Abdul Wahhab (RA) could only achieve at the exoteric level.
+Shah Waliullah accomplished at both the esoteric and exoteric level what Muhammad bin Abdul Wahhab (RA) could only achieve at the exoteric level.
 Shah Waliullah's work in philosophy, spirituality, and social thought is unparalleled by any other thinker from either the classical or the medieval age of Islam.
 In other words, the work and personality of Shah Waliullah (RA) is much more holistic, integrated, and profound than that of Muhammad bin Abdul Wahhab (RA).

 Here it should be noted that the ideas and achievements of Muhammad bin Abdul Wahhab (RA) are at least partially responsible for the almost total disregard for the spiritual dimension of Islam that is a defining characteristic of modern Islamic revivalist movements.
 For the modern day revivalists, the accomplishments of Muhammad bin Abdul Wahhab (RA) have remained a model of a successful effort to restore the Shari'ah of Islam after a long period of decay.
 Even though the support of the House of Sa'ud was indispensable for his mission, the fact that his reformist movement did attain success in implementing the Islamic Law made the Najdi Movement an ideal for the later-day Muslim revivalists - and they inherited the aversion towards tasawwuf that was so characteristic of Muhammad bin Abdul Wahhab's thought.
-In this context the name of Ibn Taymiyya is also cited.
-But in my assessment his thought and personality represents a quite different paradigm.